Lockbox313/Roll20-Abandoned-/Bushido/ReadMe.md

 Supernatural Beings Sheet

 A Magic School skill is required to calculate the spell complexity bonus.
-This often missing in the Book 2 Rulebook  and published scenarios the GM will need to create a new skill of at least the high  knowledge required for the spells listed for the being.
+This often missing in the Book 2 Rulebook  and published scenarios the GM will need to create a new skill of at least the highest  knowledge required for the spells listed for the being.
 As a score is needed to calculate the complexity it will be generated as raw BCS*5 unless the raw BCS is 19 in which case the score will set to 100, The level of Supernatural Being is assumed as permanent Spirt Rank / 2